FAForever/faf-linux/README.md

          Include = /etc/pacman.d/mirrorlist
          ```
          And then upgrade the system `sudo pacman -Syu`
-     - `sudo pacman -Syu git curl jq cabextract bubblewrap vulkan-icd-loader lib32-vulkan-icd-loader`
+     - `sudo pacman -Syu git curl jq bubblewrap vulkan-icd-loader lib32-vulkan-icd-loader`
    - Gentoo Linux:
       - Add following to `/etc/portage/package.use/faforever` (or whatever file you want in that folder):
         ```
         media-libs/vulkan-loader abi_x86_32
         ```
       - `sudo emerge -avuND @world`
-      - `sudo emerge -a dev-vcs/git net-misc/curl app-misc/jq app-arch/cabextract sys-apps/bubblewrap media-libs/vulkan-loader` (feel free to exclude any ebuilds that is already present in your system, no need to rebuild)
+      - `sudo emerge -a dev-vcs/git net-misc/curl app-misc/jq sys-apps/bubblewrap media-libs/vulkan-loader` (feel free to exclude any ebuilds that is already present in your system, no need to rebuild)
    - NixOS and other Nix-based environments:
      - Ensure graphics drivers are installed
      - In your Nix configuration, add the following, then rebuild: